Overview of Strongman Training Programs

 • Event-focused preparation cycles

-The best programs combine these approaches based on the athlete’s needs rather than following a single rigid model.
+The best programs combine these approaches based on your needs rather than following a single rigid model.

 The Role of Progression

-Progression in Strongman is not only measured by heavier lifts.
+Progression in strongman isn’t only measured by heavier lifts.
 It also includes:

 • Improved efficiency in event execution